ontaptom/gemini-calorie-guesstimate/README.md

 python app.py
 ```

 Make sure that user (or service account) running the application have sufficient permissions to call "Gemini-1.5-Flash-002" model.
-Example role `roles/aiplatform.user` you might try for your PoC.
-But long term about the 'least privilege' approach! ;)
+You might use role `roles/aiplatform.user` for your PoC.
+But long term - always have in mind the 'least privilege' approach when assigning permissions! ;)

 ### Docker Deployment